IP scanners are an essential tool to help you monitor your network for new devices.

 Cons:

-Intruder is a cloud-based vulnerability scanner that can automatically search your network for vulnerabilities.
-Intruder not only scans your network for weaknesses but provides automated exposure analysis to interpret the results for you as well.
+As the name might suggest, Intruder is a cloud-based vulnerability scanner that can automatically search your network for vulnerabilities.
+Intruders not only scan your network for weaknesses but also provide automated exposure analysis to interpret the results for you.
 For example, rather than providing you with technical jargon, the tool will tell you in plain terms what the problem is, such as your database is exposed to the internet.

 Key Features: